The Crisp and Delicious Olympus OM-109 12 Share Tweet

-Since I had bought the cameras at approximately €4 each, I figured they wouldn’t bring me any money anyways, so I decided to meet him to see what he had to offer.
-It appeared to be a classy leather-box camera-bag, containing an Olympus OM-10 SLR in perfect condition.
-It had a standard 50mm f/1,8 lens, manual shutter-speed adapter, a broken flash and a whole lot of cokin filters (without the proper mount though.
-I’m hoping to find one someday.).
-I think it’s from the early eighties, but I’m not totally sure on this.
+Since I had bought the cameras at approximately €4 each, I figured they wouldn't bring me any money anyway, so I decided to meet him to see what he had to offer.
+It appeared to be a classy leather camera bag, containing an Olympus OM-10 SLR in perfect condition.
+It had a standard 50 mm f/1.8 lens, manual shutter speed adapter, a broken flash and a whole lot of cokin' filters (Without the proper mount though.
+I'm hoping to find one someday).
+I think it's from the early 80s, but I'm not totally sure about this.

-I put some film through it, and experienced how amazingly easy this camera is to shoot.
-It has a very accurate built-in light meter, with indicator in the viewfinder.
-You just set the aperture to the desired value, and it will automatically use the correct shutter-speed, according to the iso value, which is also set manually between 25-1600.
-Or you can read the metering in the viewfinder and if you have the adapter, you may set both the aperture and the shutter-speed manually, if you have the adapter.
+I put some film through it and experienced how amazingly easy this camera is to shoot.
+It has a very accurate built-in light meter, with an indicator in the viewfinder.
+You just set the aperture to the desired value, and it will automatically use the correct shutter speed, according to the ISO value (which can also be set manually between 25-1600).
+Or you can read the metering in the viewfinder and if you have the adapter, you may set both the aperture and the shutter speed manually.

 The standard 50 mm lens is great for portraits and general use and has a beautiful background swirl.
 There's no auto-focus, but the viewfinder is very bright, and it has a split-field focusing glass, so it easily gets accurate focus.
-After shooting the first roll of film with it, having confirmed that the condition of the camera was just as good as it appeared to be, I felt like trying to use it with a flash.
-I had heard that using the wrong type of flash on an slr could damage the camera or the flash, so I searched the web, and asked for help on a local forum for analog photographers.
+After shooting the first roll of film with it and having confirmed that the condition of the camera was just as good as it appeared to be, I felt like trying to use it with a flash.
+I had heard that using the wrong type of flash on an SLR could damage the camera or the flash, so I searched the web and asked for help on a local forum for analog photographers.

 One guy told me that I could basically use more or less any flash, but if I was interested, he wanted to sell me the flash that originally came with the camera.
 He also had some extra lenses for sale.
-So, that’s how I ended up buying a gorgeous 28mm f/2,8 wide angle and a 100mm f/2,8 tele for it!
-I didn’t pay much for them, around €60-70, I think.
-I didn’t buy the flash, since I wanted to use my Diana Flash with it instead.
+So, that's how I ended up buying a gorgeous 28 mm f/2.8 wide angle and a 100 mm f/2.8 telephoto for it!
+I didn't pay much for them, just around €60-70, I think.
+I didn't buy the flash since I wanted to use my Diana flash with it instead.

-The 28 mm lens is an amazing street-shooter and it's also brilliant for landscapes, concerts, and stuff while the 100 mm lens is also a great portrait lens, but of course, great for any occasion where you need to get a little closer!
+The 28 mm lens is an amazing street-shooter and it's also brilliant for landscapes, concerts, and stuff while the 100 mm lens is also a great portrait lens.
+But of course, it's great for any occasion where you need to get a little closer!

-My advice if you get the chance: GRAB ONE OF THESE!
-It’s a relief to use a camera that is so easy to use as this one.
-You don’t have to think about too many factors but you still have the choice to use them when you need to.
+My advice if you get the chance: grab one of these!
+It's a relief to use a camera that is so easy to work with such as this one.
+You don't have to think about too many factors but you still have the choice to use them when you need to.
 And that can only mean more creative opportunities for you down the road.